 Here’s the formula that I recommend you use when crafting your value statement:

 “I help ______ advance _____ for/to ______.
 I am looking to get involved in/with ______ and need help with ________.”

-In this way you offer those all important key words phrases that someone can glob onto and know immediately who they can introduce you to.
+In this way, you offer those all-important keyword phrases that someone can glob onto and know immediately who they can introduce you to.

 For example, let’s say you help companies advance their profits by providing a comprehensive technology solution to identifying opportunities for improvement.
 Someone who hears this and knows of a business leader looking for help with their technology infrastructure would know immediately to recommend your name for further discussion.

 When you follow that statement up with your future aspirations, it helps hone in on the industry of potential connections.
 Say you are looking to get involved in using that technology process you specialize in to help franchise companies provide more profitable solutions to their franchisees.
 They will know to mention you to anyone they know in the franchising world that might need your services.